ethaeral/wfm-scheduler/README.md

 ## User flow
 - Sign up if not user
-- Confirm email
-- Log in
+- Log in with auth0
     - (generate jwt and store it in http only cookie)
     - (redis?)
 - Select store
-- Create team
 - Upload excel sheet data
-    - (generates employees and preferences)
+    - (generates employees and preferences, roles)
     - (generates config based off default)
 - Looks at the displayed lineup that is fully formated
 - User edits employees preferences and perferred name